Patrickj06/Patrick-Johnson-Portfolio-/README.md

 # Patrick-Johnson-Portfolio-
-Projects that i have done
+I am currentry studing Computer science at Coventry University and and this is my online portfoilo where you are able to see all my projects that i have done in recent years.